gfrison/gfrison.github.io/_posts/2019-01-15-dynamic-programming.md

 |:--:|
 | *Iteration 1.
 Terminal state value is zero* |

-Step back one position, among the actions you can do, the move that catapult you into the terminal state is more rewarding than others (_zero_ instead of _-1_).
+From end position, step back and look around.
+Among the actions you can do, the move that catapult you into the terminal state is more rewarding than others (_zero_ instead of _-1_).
 Congratulations!
-You already have solved a part of the puzzle.
-It is just the last action, you need to solve the whole grid.
+You already have solved a piece of the puzzle.
+It is just the last action, you still have to solve the rest of the grid.
 In that position, as in any other cell of the grid, you need to assign a value to the cell where you are in that particular moment, in order to pave the way to the final goal.
-That value indicates how good it is to be there.
+That value $$Q$$ indicates how good it is to be there.
 Not all cells carry the same value, some are more valuable than others.
-The agent, when choosing the next move, will easily move to the cell with highest value, among the surroundings.
+The agent, when choosing the next move, will move to the cell with highest value, among the surroundings.
 The value would not be just the reward you get in there (_-1_), but the reward plus the average of the values of the cells proximate to you.
 $$ Q_t = r_t + \sum_{n=t+1}{Q_n} $$

 | ![GridWorld]({{ site.url }}/assets/mdp-t2.png) |